Hello! I'm Elizabeth O'Brien, and my goal is to get you jazzed about grammar.

 4. After the Salutation in Formal Letters (American English)

-In casual letters, you would use a comma, but if it's a formal letter, use a colon.
+In casual letters, you would use a comma after the salutation, but you're writing a formal letter, use a colon.

 To Whom It May Concern: